Hierarchy of Controls

 - A risk is the possibility that harm (death, injury or illness) might occur when exposed to a hazard.

-What is the Hierarchy of Control
+What is the Hierarchy of Controls

-The Hierarchy of Control is a step-by-step system for controlling and managing risk in the workplace.
+The Hierarchy of Controls is a step-by-step system for controlling and managing risk in the workplace.
 When it is not possible to eliminate the hazard, it helps to consider different control measures and choose the most effective and practicable ones to reduce the risks.

 Note that under s.35 of the OHS Act Employers have a duty to consult with HSRs and employees in identifying hazards, assessing risks, deciding on controls and monitoring their effectiveness.
 More about consultation obligations can be found here.